SOC 2 Audit-Ready

 Evidence Sprawl

 When evidence lives across ten different systems with no centralized repository, every audit request becomes a manual retrieval exercise.
 This is where most readiness timelines begin slipping — not in the controls themselves, but in the effort to surface what already exists.
+Automated evidence collection closes that gap.

 Incomplete Control Mapping